UFC 244: Masvidal vs. Diaz | Event Profile, Full Results & Legacy

 Bonuses & Awards

-🏅 Fight of the Night ($50,000 each): Masvidal and Diaz for the BMF title main event.
+🏅 Fight of the Night ($50,000 each): Stephen Thompson and Vicente Luque, for their three-round welterweight main card battle.

 Records & Milestones

 Masvidal became the first and only holder of the UFC BMF Title.
 The fight generated one of the highest-grossing PPV buyrates of the ESPN+ era to that point.
-Kevin Holland’s TKO win began one of the most remarkable 2020 winning streaks in MW history.
-Derrick Lewis’s R1 KO of Latifi extended his reputation as the UFC’s most prolific HW knockout artist.
+Kevin Lee's R1 KO of Gregor Gillespie ended the most hyped undefeated record in LW.
+Rozenstruik's stunning 29-second KO of Arlovski announced a new HW knockout artist.
 The MSG atmosphere — one of the most electric in UFC history — was widely cited in post-event coverage.

 Legacy & Impact

-UFC 244 is remembered as one of the sport’s great spectacle events — an MSG night that combined genuine combat quality with the theatrical excitement the venue always produces at its best.
-The BMF belt was a marketing gimmick, but it worked because the two men fighting for it were genuinely the sport’s most entertaining non-champion fighters.
-Masvidal’s 2019 run — from the 5-second KO at UFC 239 through the BMF night at MSG — was one of the most commercially successful single-year trajectories any non-champion had ever produced.
-The Rock presenting the belt to Masvidal is among the sport’s most shared images of 2019.
+UFC 244 is remembered as one of the sport's great spectacle events — an MSG night that combined genuine combat quality with the theatrical excitement the venue always produces at its best.
+The BMF belt was a marketing gimmick, but it worked because the two men fighting for it were genuinely the sport's most entertaining non-champion fighters.
+Masvidal's 2019 run — from the 5-second KO at UFC 239 through the BMF night at MSG — was one of the most commercially successful single-year trajectories any non-champion had ever produced.
 UFC 244 closes the autumn 2019 run ahead of the year-end stacked card at UFC 245.

 Frequently Asked Questions